 About the Property

-Alert: Due to a forest fire in October of 2017, the Dilly Cliff Trail is closed until further notice.
+Alert: Due to a forest fire in October of 2017, the Dilly Cliff Trail has been closed permanently.
+The cliffs can only be reached from above by descending a short spur trail from the Kinsman Ridge Trail (Appalachian Trail) .

 Located in the White Mountains town of North Woodstock, Lost River Reservation is set high in Kinsman Notch, one of the area’s most famous passes.
 Located between Mt.
 Moosilauke and Mt.
 Kinsman, Kinsman Notch is about 2,000 feet above sea level.
 Lost River is so-named because the brook draining from the southeast part of Kinsman Notch disappears below the surface in the narrow, steep-walled glacial gorge.
 The gorge is partially filled with immense blocks of granite, through which the brook cascades along its subterranean course until it eventually emerges and joins the Pemigewasset River.